mlangumier/java-poker/README.md

 ### Classes

-- Table : corresponds to our game's table
+- `Table` : manages our game table
     - Has between 1 and 5 players
     - Plays with a deck of cards
-- Deck : manages our cards
+- `Deck` : manages our cards
+    - Creates the deck
+    - Shuffles the deck

 ### Features